Victorian Railways C class (diesel)

 The C Class are a class of diesel locomotive built by Clyde Engineering, Rosewater for the Victorian Railways in 1977–1978.

 History

 The C class were purchased by the Victorian Railways for heavy freight haulage.
 They are a variant of the WAGR L class (itself an Australianised EMD SD40) fitted with safety cabs.
 Initially, the first four were placed on the North East line to haul services from Melbourne to Albury while the latter six were put on the broad gauge to haul services on the Serviceton line.
 Following upgrades to the infrastructure, they were also able to operate on the Ballarat to Geelong line and from January 1982 through to Adelaide with the standard gauge units transferred to the broad gauge.

+Prior to delivery the expectation was that the engines would be classed H220 to H229, corresponding to builders' numbers 76-824 through 76-833.
+The H class at this time would have been in homage to the Victorian Railways' largest steam locomotive, H220 "Heavy Harry", but the class letter would have conflicted with diesel engines H1-H5 which were designed for use on the Melbourne hump yard.

+The locomotives were delivered from Adelaide to Melbourne on the broad gauge interstate line, with the first arriving on 14 May 1977.
+It was converted to standard gauge two days later, named "George Brown" at a ceremony at Spencer Street station on 17 May 1977, and entered service on 20 May 1977.
+The first few engines were intended for use on standard gauge goods trains, but occasionally were required to operate passenger trains like the Intercapital Daylight.
+In these cases their lower maximum speed limit of 80 km/h guaranteed late running.

+The first four engines were converted to standard gauge within days of delivery, each slotting into the North Eastern roster and only briefly returning to broad gauge every few years, possibly for maintenance at South Dynon workshops (for example, C504 from 12 to 24 January 1978).